Mom’s Picks: Top 10 Best Lightweight Strollers

 The basket is medium size and easy to access since there is no recline.
 It has a very small footprint so navigating in tight spaces is easy.

-Because the wheels are pretty small, it can only handle flat surfaces.
-This stroller is really designed for running errands or traveling.
 The added recline and travel system option makes it usable from birth.
 It’s available in six colors and retails for around $239.
 Here is my full review of GB Pockit Plus+ »

 Pros: smallest fold ever, lightweight, high weight limit, roomy seat, ok basket, travel system option.